psychdatascience/FDS-CourseOne/tu005_git.md

 **Conclusion:** Congratulations!
 You've just practiced creating, modifying, committing, and synchronizing files using Git and GitHub.
 With these foundational skills, you're on your way to mastering version control!

 ---

-Make sure to leave time after the exercise for questions, as students might run into issues or have questions about the Git commands they've used.